imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 <img style="width: 40%; display: block; margin: auto" src="/assets/img/test-doubles.png"  alt="Test doubles"/>

+If I truly need a test double, I go to the highest level in the class hierarchy diagram above that will get the job done.
+In other words, don’t use a mock if a spy will do.
+Don’t use a spy if a stub will do, etc. This is because the lower you go in the class hierarchy of test doubles, the more knowledge duplication you are creating.
+(A test that uses a dummy only knows that a collaborator is used in the code under test.
+A test that uses a mock knows which method on the collaborator is used, how many times it is invoked, and the types of the parameters that are passed).

 ---
 “Programmer tests should be sensitive to behaviour changes and insensitive to structural changes. (…) If I care about the order of operations, I’ve designed the system wrong” — Kent Beck (the Detroit School)
 “If I have an object that has behaviour and I’m doing “Tell, Don’t Ask” then I can only test interactions.” — Steve Freeman (the London School)